 After reading this article, you'll be able to answer the following questions:

-- DocumentDB's has SSD backed storage with low-latency order-of-millisecond response times.
+- Cosmos DB has SSD backed storage with low-latency order-of-millisecond response times.

 These attributes are beneficial in web, mobile, gaming, and IoT applications that need low response times and need to handle massive amounts of reads and writes.